NCATS-Tangerine/smpdb-beacon/README.md

 ### Getting the data

-See [data/Makefile](data/Makefile) for downloading and pre-processing the files needed.
+A prepared [Makefile](data/Makefile) is used to download and pre-processing the files needed to build a local SMPDB dataset for publication by this beacon.

+#### Prerequisites

-Some of the data is hosted on box, and can be downloaded [here](https://app.box.com/s/5xq1a7bibcp49vbn6xv0o4f1sl6x4w0d).
-Unfortunately direct downloads are not supported on the free version of box, and so the data/Makefile cannot automatically download it.
-After downloading edges.zip and nodes.zip place them in the `data/downloads` directory.
+Some of the data used by the Makefile are two large data archive files - *edges.zip* and *nodes.zip* - which must be manually downloaded from an existing (currently, Box) archive site **[here](https://app.box.com/s/5xq1a7bibcp49vbn6xv0o4f1sl6x4w0d)** (Unfortunately direct downloads are not supported on the free version of Box, where this data is currently hosted, thus the data/Makefile cannot automatically download it).
+These two files should be placed into the `data/downloads` directory of the cloned project.
 The other files needed will be automatically downloaded by the Makefile.

+#### Building the Dataset

+After downloading the above prerequisite files, run the following to build the dataset:

 ```shell
 cd data
 make setup
 ```

-This will run through the following commands:
+This executes h the following subordinate make targets:

 1. `make install-requirements`
 Installs the packages that are needed to run the data pre-processing scripts